Applications for 2026 have closed.

 The first edition of the International Programme on AI Evaluation: Capabilities & Safety will run from February to May 2026.

-We are selecting 40 fully funded participants - graduate and PhD students, researchers, and professionals from around the world - who are ready to shape the future of AI evaluation.
+We have selected 40 fully funded participants - graduate and PhD students, researchers, and professionals from around the world - who are ready to shape the future of AI evaluation.

 The change you’ll be part of: